MEET OUR STAFF

 ZOPHIA BAUCOM

-Before beginning her dance journey, Zophia was an accomplished competitive gymnast for 12 years, earning top overall placements in five state championships and three regional championships.
-At age 15, she discovered her passion for dance at West Johnston High School, where she led her team to three national championships.
-During this time, she trained under Cherri Crabtree at Steps on Stage Academy of Performing Arts and was a highly awarded member of their competition team.
+Before discovering dance, Zophia was a competitive gymnast for 12 years, earning top overall placements at five state championships and three regional championships.
+At age 15, she discovered her passion for dance at West Johnston High School, where she helped lead her team to three national championships.
+During this time, she trained under Cherri Crabtree at Steps on Stage Academy of Performing Arts and became a highly awarded member of its competition team.

 Zophia graduated Summa Cum Laude from East Carolina University with a Bachelor of Fine Arts in Dance, concentrating in Performance and Choreography.
-While at ECU, she performed in numerous works by faculty and guest artists and participated in esteemed dance intensives including Trinity Laban Conservatoire (UK), Jennifer Archibald’s ArchCore40, and Joffrey Ballet School, where she was selected to perform in a piece choreographed by Angelica Stiskin in New York City.
+During her time at ECU, she performed in numerous works by faculty and guest artists and furthered her training through renowned programs including Trinity Laban Conservatoire in London, Jennifer Archibald's ArchCore40, and Joffrey Ballet School, where she was selected to perform in New York City in a work choreographed by Angelica Stiskin.

 Admin Assistant | NHSDA Sponsor